auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 [<img src="../../images/gameoflife.png" width="100%" height="100%">](https://www.samcodes.co.uk/project/game-of-life/)

-Imagine the above grid spread out in all directions.
+Imagine the above grid spread out in all directions, instead of 3x3 it's ∞x∞.
 Each square represents either a living cell or a dead spot.
 Let's say the white parts are dead, and the black parts are living cells.
-The way the grid starts at moment zero, the beginning of the universe, is randomly assigned.
-Some cells will be alive and some will be dead.
+Which cells are alive and which are dead at moment zero, the beginning of the universe, is randomly assigned.
 Now, [here are the rules of this basic universe](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life):

 1. Any live cell with two or three neighbors survives.
 2. Any dead cell with three live neighbors becomes a live cell.
 3. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

-With every "tick," every moment after the start, the rules are applied to each cell on the grid at the current moment.
+With every "tick," every moment after the start, the rules are applied to each cell on the grid.
 Please take a moment to apply these rules to the grid above.
+We can do the top row together.

+For the top left cell:

+* Rule 1 does not apply.
+(The cell is dead.)
+* Rule 2 is not true.
+* Rule 3 applies, the dead cell stays dead.

+For the top middle cell:

+* Rule 1 does not apply.
+(Only one neighboring living cell.)
+* Rule 2 does not apply.
+* Rule 3 applies, the cell is marked dead in the next generation.
+(From black to white.)

+For the top right cell:

+* Rule 1 does not apply.
+* Rule 2 is not true.
+(Only 2 neighbors.)
+* Rule 3 applies, the dead cell stays dead.

+What about the middle left cell in the next generation?
+Keep in mind the cell is calculated with the current cells, not the cells already calculated for the next generation.

 Of course, we can get a computer to calculate these rules on a much larger grid.
 From these three rules, what do you expect to see?
 Really try to imagine the possibilities.
 How much will the living cells spread and move?
-With there be something like groups of cells moving across the grid?
+Will there be something like groups of cells moving across the grid?
 Can we make a stable formation that will never change or die?
 What's a weird looking group that could pop up?
 Will the grid just be flashing lights of cells popping in and out with no forms?

 The answer isn't obvious to me.
 The easier way to know what will happen is to run the simulation and see what we get.
 Some people have let the simulation run for days on a vast grid and cataloged what happens.